sachnaror/hospital/README.md

 - Custom User Model supporting two types of users: Patient and Doctor.
 - User signup and login system with profile picture upload.
-- Separate dashboards for Patients and Doctors.
+- Separate dashboards ("view details" for now for this task's purpose only) for Patients and Doctors
 - Password and Confirm Password match validation.
 - Use of Bootstrap CDN for responsive design.